-In considering the matrix of potential paper types (mainline, secondary, or ancillary) by analysis site, i.e., Central (CC) or distributed (Field Site or a central reading center), most analyses would fit into one of three categories: 1) mainline or secondary paper analyzed at the CC; 2) mainline or secondary paper analyzed at a reading center or an Investigative Center; and 3) ancillary paper analyzed at a reading center or an Investigative Center.
+In considering the matrix of potential paper types (mainline, secondary, or ancillary) by analysis site, i.e., Central (CC) or distributed (Field Site or a central reading center), most analyses would fit into one of three categories: 1) mainline or secondary paper analyzed at the CC; 2) mainline or secondary paper analyzed at a reading center or an Investigative Center; and 3) ancillary paper analyzed at a reading center or an Investigative Center; and 3) ancillary paper analyzed at a reading center or an Investigative Center; and 3) ancillary paper analyzed at a reading center or an Investigative Center.
 CC members may act as primary authors.
 With regard to distributed analyses, any involving the full SHHS data and comprising other mainline or secondary studies would involve verification of analyses by the CC.
 For ancillary papers, an analysis plan would be included as part of the submission to the P&P Subcommittee, but the level of verification required by the CC would be determined on a case by case basis by the P&P Subcommittee and the CC.
 The P&P Subcommittee would need to approve the analysis plan, as provided.